 That being said, not all almond oils are created equal.
 So it’s important to understand the differences between the two main types of almond oil to ensure you’re choosing the right one for your needs:

-- Bitter Almond Oil: Derived from wild almonds, bitter almond oil is primarily used in aromatherapy and perfumery due to its strong aroma.
-It also contains compounds that can be toxic and as such it is not suitable for direct application to the skin or hair.
+- Bitter almond oil: derived from wild almonds, bitter almond oil is primarily used in aromatherapy and perfumery due to its strong aroma.
+It also contains compounds that can be toxic and, as such, it is not suitable for direct application to the skin or hair.

 Benefits of Almond Oil for Skin & Hair